 In numerous places, the paints are flaked off and the green color is faded.

 The ink of the text has partly flaked off in some columns, but in general, the text is preserved in good condition.

 The edges of the membranes are straight but rather dirty.

-The scroll consists of 5 membranes with 11 columns with 26-27 lines per column, except for the col. 9 with the names of Haman's ten sons which are written in 11 lines divided into two half-columns, in larger characters.
+The scroll is formed of 5 membranes containing a total of 11 columns with 26-27 lines per each, except for the col. 9 with 11 lines divided into two half-columns.

-The text is inscribed in Hebrew square Ashkenazi stam script with tagin, in brown and brown-black ink on the flesh side of parchment membranes that are rather dark and suede, rather thick but not stiff.
-Their both sides are very similar.
+The text is inscribed in Hebrew square Ashkenazi stam script with tagin, in brown and brown-black ink on the flesh side of parchment membranes that are rather dark and suede, thick but not stiff.
+Both sides of parchments are very similar.

 The letters ח (Es.
 1:6) and ת (Es.
-9:29) are enlarged and bolded; they are 8 mm high.
-The letter is additionally decorated with scrolled feet.
+9:29) are enlarged and bolded.
+The letter ח is additionally decorated with scrolled feet.
 Other enlarged and diminished letters are included in col. 9.